 “I think when you have that level of a new workforce as the percentage of an overall workforce, that creates a lot of strain on your veterans.
 It can create increased accidents, all of the things that I think were pointed as serious concerns.”

-Referring to the County’s Ambulance Service Plan, which hasn’t been reviewed in a decade, Commissioner Vince Jones-Dixon said, “I look forward to it coming back before the Board.
+Referring to the County’s Ambulance Service Plan, which is currently under review Commissioner Vince Jones-Dixon said, “I look forward to it coming back before the Board.
 As I mentioned back in April, I just want to make sure that the four cities participate in that process.”
 The Board of County Commissioners voted in early 2024 to reevaluate the plan two years ahead of schedule.

 “All of us take the responsibility we have to our community to support a high-quality system very seriously so that people have a system that they can count out when they need it.
 It requires all of us working in partnership in order to create that system and do that work.
 So I really appreciate the balanced assessment that we've heard about how things are going today.
 We have to be able to understand it in order to know how we're gonna be able to fix it.”